alwaysintreble/Archipelago.BatBoy/README.md

 adds the game information to the archipelago generator, server, and clients.

 # How do I generate my randomized game?
-In order to generate a randomized game for Bat Boy, you must download the most recent `.apworld`, and place it in an Archipelago 0.3.5 or newer release in the `worlds` folder.
+In order to generate a randomized game for Bat Boy, you must download the most recent `.apworld`, and place it in an Archipelago 0.3.5 or newer release in the `/lib/worlds` folder.
 The default path for this is `C:\ProgramData\Archipelago\worlds`, so you should have `C:\ProgramData\Archipelago\worlds\batboy.apworld`.
 You can then use the default YAML template, modify it in a text editor to select your options, place it in the `Archipelago/Players` folder and run `ArchipelagoGenerate.exe` to generate your randomized game.
 This will output a zip folder in `Archipelago/output`.
 From there, you can either upload this resulting  zip to the [Archipelago website](https://archipelago.gg/), or run `ArchipelagoMultiServer.exe` and select the resulting zip.
 Note that if the game is uploaded to the  website all of your items and locations will show up as "Unknown".